fumito-suzuki/Fixed-Field-Theory/docs/v1.2.5/appendices/B.md

 This appendix establishes Δᴰ as the formal mathematical expression of **fractal causality** in Fixed-Field Theory.
+In FFT, Δᴰ represents fractal causality, not stochastic non-locality.

 ## 2. Background (χδ–ψ Framework)